Zero element

 In mathematics, a zero element is one of several generalizations of the number zero to other algebraic structures.
 These alternate meanings may or may not reduce to the same thing, depending on the context.

 Additive identities

-An additive identity is the identity element in an additive group.
+An additive identity is the identity element in an additive group or monoid.
 It corresponds to the element 0 such that for all x in the group, 0 + x = x + 0 = x.
 Some examples of additive identity include: